nobitlost/ignite/modules/platforms/php/README.md

 - SSL/TLS connection.
 - PHP connection options.

-By default, the client establishes a non-secure connection with default connection options defined by PHP and does not use authentication.
+By default, the client establishes a non-secure connection with default connection options and does not use authentication.

 The example below shows how to configure the client: